Xilinx/pyxir/README.md

 * [TVM Open Deep Learning compiler stack](https://github.com/apache/incubator-tvm) (coming up)

 and with following Vitis-AI accelerators:
-* DPUv1
+* DPUCADX8G (formerly DPUv1)
-* DPUv2
+* DPUCZDX8G (formerly DPUv2)

 Note that not all accelerators are enabled through all frameworks at the moment.
-For example, through the ONNXRuntime framework only the DPUv1 accelerator is supported for now.
+For example, through the ONNXRuntime framework only the DPUCADX8G accelerator is supported for now.